aicv-perception/BDD100K-YOLOv7-Nano/README.md

 # BDD100K-YOLOv7-Nano

 ## Introduction
-The project will be updated continuously
+The project will be updated continuously.

 <!--This model of this project is baesd on [YOLOV7-tiny](https://github.com/bubbliiiing/yolov7-tiny-pytorch)-->